C2SP/C2SP/https-bastion.md

 where "key hash" MUST be a lowercase hex-encoded SHA-256 hash of a 32-byte Ed25519 public key.

-If the key hash doesn’t correspond to the key of any open backend connection, the bastion MUST serve a 502 Bad Gateway response.
+If the bastion maintains a full list of known backend keys, and the key hash is unknown, the bastion MUST serve a 421 "Misdirected request" response.
+If the key hash is known but there are no corresponding open backend connections, the bastion MUST serve a 503 "Service unavailable" response.
+If the bastion can't distinguish between an unknown key hash and a disconnected backend (for example because it uses a private X.509 CA to authenticate backends), it MUST serve a 502 "Bad gateway" response.

 Otherwise, the bastion MUST remove _all_ `X-Forwarded-For` headers from the request, add a single `X-Forwarded-For` header with the IP address of the